Management API Reference

 Integrating with web3 libraries

-Using web3 libraries to interact with accounts.
+Using web3 libraries to interact with wallets and smart contracts.

 Read below to learn how to best integrate Openfort alongside these libraries.